Kaaribu/codereview/Compulsory Task 2/ruby_task_review.md

 While I appreciate the effort, please consider rectifying the errors I've pointed out and give this another shot.

 ### Efficiency
 The if condition on line 3 *if x < 0* is not needed as it's returning false in any case.
-The function should always return a boolean value, instead of returning false or true, in order to improve efficiency.
 I get the logic used for the solution, however the use of the modulus and division operators to reverse the number, is also not efficient and could be implemented better.

 ### Style
 The code uses proper indentation but not consistent naming conventions.